-Are the channels listed in item 1 for publishing job listings not sufficient for you?
+Do you need more individual tracking links?
 Go ahead and customize the tracking features to your particular needs!
 Simply create your own individual tracking links wherever you would like to place your job ads.
-The data obtained is captured according to the same principles as for our standard channels and will be available for analysis under "Acquisition channel".
-However, please note that you must have the permission "can view and edit tracking links" to use this function.
+The data obtained is captured according to the same principles as for our standard channels and will be available for analysis under ´Acquisition channel´.
+However, please note that you must have the permission ´can view and edit tracking links´ to use this function.

-- Using a link: Click on "Copy" to use your link.
-This copies the link to the clipboard, allowing you to paste it wherever you need it.
+- Using a link: Once created, the link will appear in the 'Tracking links' section.
+Click 'Copy' (1) to use your link.
+This will copy the link to the clipboard so you can paste it wherever you want.

-- Removing a link (deactivation): You can remove any link you have created.
-This means deactivating the link as an application option.
-All applicants who attempt to access the link after deactivation will be shown the standard view for deactivated jobs.
-Apart from this, the removal/deactivation of a tracking link has no other impact on the job.
-You can create a new tracking link (even using the same reporting name) at any time and publish it again.
+This will deactivate the link and candidates who try to access the link after it has been deactivated will only see the standard view for deactivated jobs.
+Otherwise, removing a tracking link has no effect on the job.
+You can always create a new tracking link (even with the same report name) and publish it again.